 Many are calling the adoption of the GBF the ‘Paris moment for nature’ they were waiting for, referring to the Paris Agreement of 2015 widely seen as a huge success for the climate movement.
 In fact, the Paris Agreement generated a lot of momentum for climate action and created clear measurable targets to reach by 2030, particularly the commitment to staying within 1.5 degree of global warming compared to pre-industrial levels.

-We are globally on track organizational analysis paper essay, which is a reminder that making historic agreements on an international level does not guarantee a successful implementation of these ambitious commitments, and this is something we should keep in mind with the GBF as well.
+We are globally on track to surpass this level of warming, which is a reminder that making historic agreements on an international level does not guarantee a successful implementation of these ambitious commitments, and this is something we should keep in mind with the GBF as well.
 I fear that this framework might have a similar fate to the Paris Agreement: an exciting moment that brings attention to the frightening state of biodiversity loss, without the much needed action to implement the targets that were agreed to.

 Negotiations into the early morning

 Overall, whether the GBF will have long-lasting positive effects to transform our relationship with the natural world or not, I admire the perseverance and incredibly hard work carried out by the negotiators.
 For almost three weeks, negotiators worked from 7am to 11pm and sometimes into the early morning, scanning the texts for specific language, keeping their country’s instructions in mind while trying to find compromises that could satisfy as many parties as possible.

 It is important to note the discrepancy in the capacity of different national delegations, something I had never considered before being in the negotiation rooms myself.
 As a group of countries works through a text to be edited to everyone’s satisfaction, you can observe that the part of the room with predominantly rich countries are all able to change negotiators for different targets to be negotiated.